Virginia Labor Laws Guide

 COBRA laws

-COBRA is a law that operates at a federal level.
+COBRA is a law that operates at the federal level.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows employees to retain health care insurance and benefits after the termination of employment.

-Federal regulations also state the law can be applied to employers with over 20 employees.
-So, many states have implemented their own regulations, also known as “mini-COBRAs” to cover businesses with fewer than 20 employees.
+Federal regulations also state that the law can be applied to employers with over 20 employees.
+So, many states have implemented their own regulations, also known as “mini-COBRAs,” to cover businesses with fewer than 20 employees.

-The state of Virginia does have a mini-COBRA law, applicable to businesses that employ fewer than 20 employees.
+Virginia has a mini-COBRA law that applies to businesses with fewer than 20 employees.
 Their health coverage is extended for up to 12 months after the employment termination date.

 Background check laws